Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 The Forgejo Philosophy: Who Is It For?

-The philosophy of Forgejo is centered on software freedom and community control.
+The philosophy of Forgejo is centered on software freedom, digital sovereignty, and community control.
 It’s for users and organizations who believe that the infrastructure for creating open-source software should itself be governed by open-source principles.

 This makes it the ideal choice for: